Analysis - Dividend stocks lose shine as U.S. bond yields rise

 With the S&P 500 showing a dividend yield at 2.4 percent, investors were drawn to sectors with higher yields.
 The dividend yield on telecoms stands at 4.6 percent, while the utilities sector is at 4 percent and the consumer staples sector .SPLRCS is at 2.7 percent.

-The S&P 500 just kept going in May, rising 3.9 percent.
+The S&P 500 just kept going in May, rising 3.6 percent so far.
 But utilities have been crushed, falling 9.2 percent, while staples have dipped 0.2 percent and telecoms have stumbled 5.2 percent.

 "Because a lot of portfolio managers have been hanging out in the defensive groups - the utilities and the consumer staples - because they were scared of the overall market, they had bid those two sectors, from a historic perspective, to pretty expensive valuations," said Jeffrey Saut, chief investment strategist at Raymond James Financial in St. Petersburg, Florida.